 On December 17, 2014, the second STEM Mentoring Café was held at the Smithsonian Natural History Museum's Q?rius center in Washington, D.C.
 70 middle school students, 18 teachers, and nearly 45 federal STEM professionals from 13 federal agencies participated.
 Deputy Secretary Elizabeth Sherwood-Randall delivered keynote remarks.
 Read our blog post from the event.

 The first STEM Mentoring Café was held on May 19, 2014, at the Department of Education and co-hosted by the Department of Energy.
 Thirty female federal employees from seven agencies mentored eighteen teachers and nearly forty students in Washington, D.C.
 Read our blog post from the event.

 HOW CAN I LEARN MORE ABOUT THE STEM MENTORING CAFE?

-The Department of Energy and the Association of Science-Technology Centers have selected the locations for the 2015-2016 STEM Mentoring Cafe series.
+The Department of Energy is working with its National Laboratories and the Association of Science-Technology Centers in selecting the locations for the 2017 STEM Mentoring Cafe series.
 Additional requests to host an event or learn more may be sent to STEMED@energy.gov.

 Are you interested in becoming a mentor or role model?
 Brush up on some role model training to develop more skills to engage under-represented individuals in STEM.
 Check out our training series launched in August 2015 to help give you resources and best practices for engaging with youth.